kieker/hearx-test/README.md

 ## Project setup
 ```
-npm install
+To install dependancies needed for this project, open your console (I prefer cmder) and run npm install
 ```

-### Compiles and hot-reloads for development
+### Command for running this web application in development mode, this also provides hot-reloads
 ```
 npm run serve
 ```